 Features comparison: NordPass vs RoboForm

-- Auto-save and auto-fill logins and forms
+- Auto-save and auto-fill for logins, forms, and payment details

-- Sync across devices
+- Seamless syncing across devices and platforms

-- Secure data sharing
+- Secure password and data sharing

-- Two-factor authentication (2FA)
+- Two-factor authentication (2FA) for extra protection

-- Industry-standard encryption
+- Industry-standard encryption (AES-256 for RoboForm, XChaCha20 for NordPass)

 Importing/exporting passwords